kumakyoo42/oma-file-formats/OMA.md

       int position
       string key

-The blocktable is made up of a `smallint` which gives the number of entries of the blocktable, followed by these entries.
+The blocktable consists of a `smallint` that specifies the number of entries in the blocktable, followed by the entries themselves.

 Each blocktable entry contains the position of the block (relative to the start of the chunk) and the key of this block (for example